markzegarelli/amplitude-dev-center-1/docs/experiment/sdks/javascript-sdk.md

 ### Initialize

 The SDK client should be initialized in your application on startup.
-The [Amplitude project API key](../general/data-model.md#projects]) argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.
+The [deployment key](../general/data-model.md#deployments) argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.

 === "Amplitude Analytics"